 You get 3 temperature options for your coffee and hot water on both the Z10 and the Z8.

-We almost never use the lowest setting on any super-automatic espresso machine as this tends to yield thin, watery coffee that is too cold.
-And the Jura machines are no exception.
+We almost never use the lowest setting as it tends to yield thin, watery coffee that is cold and unpleasant.

-However, those who like green tea or maybe a cooler americano/caffè barista may find the lower water temperature is a nice option for making these drinks.
+However, if you like green tea or maybe a cooler americano/caffè barista, you might find the lower water temperature is a nice option for these drinks.
 When splashing the cash on premium coffee machines, it’s always nice to have options.

 Milk Customization